hofin34/modulog/README.md

 In folder `thesis-text` will be LaTex and also generated .pdf text of thesis.
 In this README file will be my notes, TODO list and later documentation for final program.

 # TODO

 1. Write, why is our solution different
 2. Create architecture diagram
+3. Compile just enabled agents
+4. Create global config file

+---

+# Pitfalls we will work on
+1. Not the most effective - like sending logs in json etc.

 ---
 # Implementation tasks

 1. Our app will have each monitoring agent as a process, so we need to find out, how to create/stop processes.